 The simplest way to reconstruct a breast is to place an implant immediately after the mastectomy.
 This is not commonly done for several reasons.
 It is extremely difficult to place the implant in the proper position.

 Probably the most common form of breast reconstruction in the United States involves the placement of a tissue expander at the time of the mastectomy.
-Tissue expanders are rubber implants that can be slowly inflated with saline in the plastic surgeon's office once a patient is healed from their mastectomy.
+Tissue expanders are rubber implants that can be slowly inflated with saline in the plastic surgeon’s office once a patient is healed from her mastectomy.
 When done patiently, there is little discomfort associated with the expansion, which can take anywhere from several weeks to several months to be completed.

 Once the expansion is completed and the patient is done with chemotherapy, an outpatient surgical procedure is performed to replace the expander with either a saline or silicone filled implant.
 Generally, a new nipple and areola is usually created at the same time.
 Procedures to modify the opposite breast in order to attain symmetry are also done at the same time.